myeomans/doc2concrete/cran-comments.md

 }
 would be desirable.

-RESPONSE:
+RESPONSE No. 2:

-3. Please ensure that you do not use more than 2 cores in your examples.
+No. 3: Please ensure that you do not use more than 2 cores in your examples.

 Please ensure that your examples are executable.
 We get: